 One day I went to eat lunch with my daughter at school.
 As she opened up her lunch and unveiled tomatoes fresh from our garden, basil, grapes, carrots, hummus, and a coconut chia bar, another little girl exclaimed, “You eat some weird food.”
 To which another little girl said, “Yeah and she’s never sick either.”
 It was an epiphany moment, as much as I believed in the goodness and benefits of eating fresh whole foods I had not really reflected on the direct impact it was having on my family.
 Sure I understand that eating healthy is beneficial to a more healthy life, but still in my mind colds, flus, soar throat, running nose – all of those things are caused by outside sources, right?
-The answer is not always, and the truth is if you have a strong, healthy immune system it will fight with all its might to keep any sickness at bay.
+The answer is not always, and the truth is with a strong, healthy immune system it will fight with all its might to keep any sickness at bay.
+This doesn’t mean it can knock out everything, but it certainly can provide an advantage in the ring.
 Here an 8 year old girl, not a doctor, not a certified nutritionist, just a young girl with enough discernment to see the connection between diet and sickness stated something that so many doctors never address.
 My daughter does not get sick very often nor does our household thankfully.
-The last time my daughter was sick was 2 years ago when we suffered the sudden loss of my stepfather.
+The last time my daughter was sick was 3 years ago when we suffered the sudden loss of my stepfather.
 It was at that time she was prescribed an antibiotic, when the nurse asked, “What antibiotics does she normally take?”
 We replied, “She’s never had an antibiotic.”
 I’m pretty sure at that point the nurse didn’t believe us, she replied, “So she’s 8 years old and has never had an antibiotic?”
 “That’s correct.”

 Ironically the side effects of eating healthy can be not having to take drugs. – Dr. Michael Greger, How Not To Die